openscm/AR6-WG1-Data-Compilation/README.md

 under a Creative Commons CC-BY license, but the formats are quite diverse and not easy to handle.

-### Compiling the data

-The data is compiled using `openscm-ar6-wg1-data-compilation compile`.
-This command-line interface takes a single argument, `config_yaml`, which defines the data sources, which data is expected, where the raw data is stored, where the outputs should be written and also includes relevant metadata.
-An example is given in the root of this repository in `compilation-config.yaml`.
-Once the data is compiled, it will be in the specified output directories and ready for use.
-TODO: also spit out variables and definitions as part of compilation

-For information about the data directories, see `data/README`.

 ### Data resources

 This repository compiles the data into a uniform, csv-based data format